-- For Emergent appointments clients should be seen within 6 hours of referral. - For Urgent situations, members should be seen within 48 hours of referral. - For Routine situations, members should be seen within 10 business days (14 calendar days) of referral.
+- For Emergent appointments\ clients should be seen within 6 hours of referral. - For Urgent situations, members should be seen within 48 hours of referral. - For Routine situations, members should be seen within 10 business days with a NonPhysician Mental Health provider and 15 business days with a Physician/Psychiatrist of referral

-In the event of a non life-threatening emergency, practitioners are also expected to refer members to the Emergency Department or a Crisis Center if the practitioner cannot see the member within six hours.
+\In the event of a non- life threatening emergency, practitioners are also expected to refer members to the Emergency Department or a Crisis Center if the practitioner cannot see the member within six hours.